spirit-code/spirit/README.md

 - Locally insert Configurations (homogeneous, skyrmions, spin spiral, ... )
 - Generate homogeneous Transition Paths
 - Change parameters of the Hamiltonian
-- Change parameters of the Method and Optimizer
+- Change parameters of the Method and Solver
 - Configure the Visualization (arrows, isosurfaces, lighting, ...)

 See the [UI-QT Reference](docs/UI-Qt.md) for the key bindings of the various features.